The foundation employs two grantmaking models, Responsive Grantmaking and Directed Grantmaking.

 In our our traditional grantmaking vehicle, responsive grants are awarded for requests received in response to a biannual Call for Proposals.

-We anticipate that some funds will be available for directed investments that address emerging opportunities and in some cases, in response to urgent needs.
+We anticipate that some funds will be available in 2023 for directed investments that address emerging opportunities and in some cases, in response to urgent needs.
 If your need falls into either of these categories and is relevant to the Foundation funding priorities below, please contact Program Director Patti Baum.

-The focus areas for responsive grantmaking are:
+The funding priorities for responsive grantmaking are:

 - Promote healthy eating or active living by:

 - Improving access to community-level physical activity for young children and families through policies or planning, or